apache/predictionio/docs/manual/recommendation/quickstart.md

 $ pio eventserver
 ```

 ## Create a Sample App

-Your engine will process data of an 'app'.
+The engine is going to process the data of an app.
 Let's create a sample app called "MyApp" now:

 ```
 $ pio app new MyApp